 DUI Defense Attorney in Columbia, SC

-If you or a loved one has been arrested and charged with a crime in Columbia, you need an experienced Columbia DUI Lawyers who will fight to protect your rights.
-The Columbia DUI Lawyer at the Strom Law Firm, LLC, handles all criminal charges, practicing in courts throughout South Carolina, and we provide an aggressive and proactive defense to every client we represent.
+If you or a loved one has been arrested and charged with a DUI crime in Columbia, you need experienced Columbia DUI Lawyers who will fight to protect your rights.
+The Columbia DUI Lawyer at the Strom Law Firm, LLC, handles all criminal charges, practicing in courts throughout South Carolina, and we provide an aggressive and proactive DUI defense to every client we represent.

-We will initiate a private investigation into the allegations against you, examine every aspect of your case, and interview expert witnesses to strengthen your position and mount a solid defense.
+We will initiate a private investigation into the allegations against you, examine every aspect of your DUI charge, and interview expert witnesses to strengthen your position and mount a solid defense.
 We offer a free consultation to discuss your arrest, possible defenses, and what you may be facing.
 Call our Columbia criminal defense attorneys today for a free consultation.
 803.252.4800

-What To Do After You Get Charged With A DUI
+What To Do After You Get Charged With A DUI in South Carolina

 The Initial Traffic Stop